How to become a freelancer in Dubai

 Permitted activities

-What activities can I carry out
+What activities can I carry out with a freelance licence?

 Pro